-Duration to Complete: 1 year General Education Courses
+Total Credits: 24 Duration to Complete: 1 year General Education Courses

-ELECTRONIC ENGINEERING TECHNOLOGY
+Certificate of Achievement ELECTRONIC ENGINEERING TECHNOLOGY

 This programme is designed to provide students with studies in Electrical and Electronic engineering technology.
 Upon completion, students should be able to function as an electrician assistant in installation and maintenance or operators in the domestic and commercial sectors.
 More emphasis is being placed on practical applications to meet industrial requirements.
 This programme prepares students for work placement.